 MTH-234.
 Differential Equations (Winter).Topics include systems of ordinary differential equation, series solutions, asymptotic solutions, integral equations.
 Not open to students who have passed

 MTH-130.Prerequisite: MTH-115and MTH-199,or permission of the instructor.

 MTH-235.
-Number Theory (Fall).Properties of natural numbers including divisibility, prime numbers, congruences, special number theoretic functions and quadratic reciprocity.
+Number Theory (Fall, Winter).Properties of natural numbers including divisibility, prime numbers, congruences, special number theoretic functions and quadratic reciprocity.
 Math 235 normally is closed to students who have passed

 MTH-221.Prerequisite: MTH-199or permission of the instructor.

 MTH-238.
 Methods of Applied Mathematics (Spring).An introduction to the mathematical techniques and analysis of ordinary differential equations, partial differential equations, and complex variables.
 The emphasis is on the equations arising from physical, biological, and economic phenomena.
 Prerequisite:

 MTH-130 or MTH-234 and MTH-197 or MTH-199.

 MTH-325.
 Knot Theory (Not offered 2014–15).An introduction to the mathematical study of knots, including colorability, chirality, genus, and the Jones polynomial.
 Course will also explore the relationship between mathematical knots and structures in molecular chemistry and biology, and physics.
 Not open to students who have passed

 MTH-225.Prerequisite: MTH-221, MTH-235, MTH-332,or MTH-340,or permission of the instructor.

 MTH-332.
 Abstract Algebra I (Spring).Algebraic structures including groups, rings and fields.
 Prerequisite: One

-200-levelcourse having MTH-199as a prerequisite or permission of the instructor.
+200-levelcourse having MTH-199as a prerequisite or permission from the chair.

 MTH-336.
 Real Variable Theory (Fall).A study of point sets on the real line and of real functions defined on these sets.
 Prerequisite: